Health and Human Development Unit 4: Health and Human Development in a Global Context

 |

-Analyse similarities and differences in health status and burden of disease globally and the factors that contribute to differences in health and wellbeing.
+Analyse similarities and differences in health status and human development globally and analyse the factors that contribute to these differences.

 |